dexter-cc/jr-tutorial2/wk2/homework.md

-This is the homework file for WK2
+This is the homework file for WK2 --create conflict

 added new features